polygon-io/client-python/README.md

 See the [Getting Started](https://polygon-api-client.readthedocs.io/en/latest/Getting-Started.html) section in our docs or view the [examples](./examples) directory.

+#### Launchpad Usage

+Users of the Launchpad product will need to pass in certain headers in order to make API requests.
+Example can be found [here](./examples/launchpad).

 ## Contributing

 If you found a bug or have an idea for a new feature, please first discuss it with us by